Subject · Theatre Studies

 Three components

-Devising performance · scripted performance · written exam (set text + live theatre)
+Devising performance, scripted performance, and a written exam (set text plus live theatre)

 Coursework weight